-In this post we’re going to break down the differences between inflatable and hardshell kayaks to help you better understand the pros and cons and help you know which one is right for you and your needs.
+To help you make a decision, in this post we’re going to break down the differences between inflatable and hardshell kayaks to help you better understand the pros and cons and help you know which one is right for you and your needs.

-Pros and cons of inflatable kayaks
+Pros and cons of Inflatable Kayaks

 Inflatable kayaks have been around for a little while now after manufacturers started using plastic to make kayaks out of in the 1980s it wasn’t long before we had inflatables on the market.